ilyaem/lrequire/README.md

 # lrequire

-Another one lightweight module loader; designed for in-browser only usage.
+Yet another lightweight module loader; designed for in-browser only usage.

-This one was written to get simple module dependency system, compatible with RequireJS, without support in old browsers and bells and whistles for developers.
-(RequireJS now minified is **15,3 kb**, lrequire is **3,1 kb**)
+It was written to get simple module dependency system, compatible with RequireJS, without support in old browsers (and of course bells and whistles for developers).
+RequireJS now minified is **15,3 kb**, lrequire is **3,1 kb**

 Check example usage in **example** folder